Shopify/slate/packages/slate-cli/README.md

 Performs a fresh build of your theme and zips it into a file that's compatible with Shopify.
 The zip file can be found within an upload folder that is generated within your theme project root folder.
 The zip is overwritten each time you use this command and is not meant to be used for versioning.

-## Troubleshooting
-If you encounter any issues, here are some preliminary steps to take:

-- `git pull` latest version of Slate CLI.
-- `npm install` to make sure you have all the dependencies.
-- `npm link` to make sure that the symlink exists and Slate CLI is globally installed.

 ## License